-There they remained until after the the seconf wold war in 1945 when their carriages had rotted.Soon placed on new ones they wee then fixed and put on display at St. Leonard's Tower.
+There they remained until after the Second World War, in 1945, when their carriages had rotted.
+Soon placed on new ones they were then fixed and put on display at St. Leonard's Tower.

-For the technically minded-they are not what armourers know as cannons, they are Carronades of cast iron with conventional Trunnions made at the Cannon Foundry at Falkirk, Stirling, Scotland.
+For the technically minded - they are not what armourers know as 'cannon', they are 'Carronades of cast iron with conventional Trunnions' made at the Carron Foundry at Falkirk, Stirling, Scotland.

-They date from the mid nineteenth century and are of a pattern produced in large quantities and taken into use by Merchants ships.
-The Carronade is basically a nautical weapon, a short gun which required a crew of only two men to work the piece.
+They date from the mid nineteenth Century and are of a pattern produced in large quantities and taken into use by Merchant ships.
+The Carronade is basically a nautical weapon, a short gun which required a crew of only two mean to work the piece.

 KEN A. BALLAMY 2003.